 What it means if it's low?

-Less context switching by developers, small PR size, clear requirements and great architecture.
+Short Coding Time represents less context switching by developers, small PR size and clear requirements and great architecture.

 What it means if it's high?